William2716057/FileObfuscate/README.md

 A simple Python script that performs file obfuscation and deobfuscation using hex data of files and the Vigenere Cipher.
-This is performed using several functions to perform each step
+This is performed using several functions to achieve each step

 Read the file in binary mode ('rb').